 Cafe con Leche

 Many people who are unfamiliar with a traditional Cuban practice often mistake the traditional Café con Leche with Café Latte.
 However, these two drinks are very different from one another.
 While they both are composed of coffee and milk, espresso machines simply aren’t available in Cuba.
 Instead, the Café con Leche features an extremely strong coffee mixed in equal amounts with scalding hot milk.
-It’s not uncommon to see Cuban restaurants in Florida with walk-up windows that serve Café con Leche in the morning.
+It’s not uncommon to see Cuban restaurants in Florida with walk-up windows (ventanita) that serve Café con Leche in the morning.

 Tostada Cubana